 This hike is located on the northern side of the valley, in the middle of the mountain.
 The departure and arrival points are served by ski lifts.
 The route is described in the most pleasant sense : view, difference in level

-From the cablecar station, head down towards the Refuge du Plan de l'Aiguille.
-Do not take either of the two paths that do down to Chamonix via the Plan du Trois or Pré du Rocher: instead take the path going off horizontally to the right across la Tapia.
-This takes you across the river and the base of the moraines of the Blaitiere and Nantillons glaciers.
+From the cable car station, go down towards the Refuge du Plan de l'Aiguille.
+Do not take the two paths going down to Chamonix by the Plan du Trois or the Pré du Rocher.
+Go right horizontally on the path that crosses the Tapia, the torrent and the bottom of the moraines of the Blaitière and Nantillons glaciers.

-You can do this hike the other way round, from Montenvers to Aiguille du Midi.
+Possibility to do it from Montenvers to the Aiguille du Midi.

-More information at the Tourist Office, the High Mountain Office, and in our hiking guide.
+More information is available at the Tourist Office or the Office de Haute-Montagne and in our trail guide.

 According to lift opening.

 Closest train stop : Chamonix Aiguille du Midi train stop

 Closest parking : Le Grépon car-park